- Join our learning community rooted in an ecological and systemic approach

 - To develop an understanding of the structure and content of ‘new’ enterprises, and their application to local and food production systems further afield.

-- To find funding sources that can help invest in your enterprise.
+- To work with partners to innovate ways of funding sources that can help invest in an enterprise.

 Module 5: Dissertation or Final Project (60 credits)